Senior Resources » 10 Cheap Ways to Increase Your Home’s Value Before Downsizing

 6. Remove old wallpaper.

 Some wallpaper can really brighten a space.
 Other wallpaper can date it.
-If your wallpaper is from the same era as bellbottoms and disco balls, it’s time to remove it.
-Either hang up more fashionable wallpaper or give those walls a paint-based makeover.
+If your wallpaper is from the same era as bellbottoms and disco balls, it’s time to put it out of its misery.
+Hang up more fashionable wallpaper or give those walls a paint-based makeover.
 Don’t let dated wallpaper keep your home from reaching its full value or potential!

 7. Upgrade your kitchen.

 This doesn’t mean you have to run out and buy a new stove or fridge.
 After all, that can be costly!
 Instead, try to figure out smaller improvements you can make.
-Paint the cabinets or swap out your barstools for a more aesthetically pleasing pair.
+Paint the cabinets or swap out your barstools.
 Reorganize your space and hang a new picture.
 Be creative!

 8. Spruce up your bathroom.

 Once again, giving your bathroom a makeover doesn’t have to be expensive.
 Consider changing the toilet seat or hanging up a brand-new shower curtain.
 Of course, a new rug might brighten the space, too.
 Or new hand towels.
-The possibilities are endless!
+Even a nice mirror can really tie the space together!

 9. Declutter your space.

-Sometimes, too much furniture or an abundance of knickknacks can make a space look busy and unappealing.
-If you want to raise the value on your home, one word: declutter.
-Make necessary changes and show potential buyers how much space your home has to offer.
-Put away personal effects and invest in a shoe organizer.
+Sometimes, too much furniture can make a space look busy and, well, unappealing.
+If you want to raise your home’s value, we have only one word of advice: declutter.
+Show potential buyers how much space your home has to offer.
+All those little personal touches are what make our houses feel like homes.
+But family pictures and a lived-in appearance can be off-putting to potential buyers.
+So, get rid of all your excess junk and take down personal photos.
 There are countless ways you can declutter without spending a dime!

 Advertisement.